-- The main referral sources for clients into TEI services in MNCNENNSW were self (1,642) and internal (1,058) referrals.
-Internal referrals are where clients were already engaged with a particular service provider who then recommended they participate in another activity delivered within the same organisation. - MNCNENNSW TEI service providers made 1,272 referrals on behalf of clients to other services or programs.
-61% of these were external referrals (referrals to different organisations) and 39% were internal referrals (referrals to another activity within the same organisation).
-External referrals were most likely to be conducted for mental health, wellbeing and self-care (266 referrals) and family functioning (181) reasons.
-Internal referrals were most likely to be made for community participation and networks (201 referrals) and mental health, wellbeing and self-care (182) reasons.
+- The main referral source for clients to TEI services in SSESNS was self-referrals (2,538 referrals).
+This was followed by internal referrals (1,506) (where the clients were already engaged with a particular service provider who then recommended they participate in another activity delivered within the same organisation); and community services (1,231) and educational (998) agencies. - SSESNS TEI service providers made 4,921 referrals on behalf of clients to other services or programs.
+Most of these (88%) were external referrals (referrals to different organisations).
+12% were internal.
+Internal referrals are to another activity offered within the same organisation.
+External referrals were most likely to be conducted for 'family functioning' (2,053) and 'mental health, wellbeing and self-care' (1,468) reasons.
+Internal referrals were most likely to be conducted for 'community participation and networks' (206) and 'family functioning' (162)

-community event, or attended a drop in centre where identifying information is not collected.
-For these events or services, the total number of clients attending the event or dropping in over the course of a day/set period is collected.
+events or services, the total number of clients attending the event or dropping in over the course of a day/set period is collected.